For decision-makers · CTO / CIO

 For working engineers, certifications are supplementary — that is the honest answer

 The market has not produced a software-developer credential we would tell you to fund on conviction, and the honest register matters more here than a padded ladder.
 For a practicing engineer, shipped systems, code review, and design decisions carry the hiring and promotion signal; a certificate rarely changes that read.
-Where a credential earns its cost is platform literacy for the environment your team deploys into — which is why the only rung below is the same cloud-alignment credential the platform seat already carries.
+Where a credential has a defensible case is platform literacy for the environment your team deploys into — which is why the only rung below is the same cloud-alignment credential the platform seat already carries.
 Anything sold as a premium "developer certification" deserves the skeptical question: what capability does this validate that the codebase does not already show?

 If anything, this — platform literacy for the cloud engineers deploy into.
 Optional, not an engineering advancement rung.